 Legislation and ethics

 Primates can only be used in biomedical research if no alternative methods are available.
 BPRC's animal tests comply with the provisions of the Dutch Experiments on Animals Act and the very highest ethical standards.
-In other words, we do things by the book.

 Make a selection below